 The good news is that a commitment to a simpler lifestyle provides a lens through which those decisions can be more carefully considered.
-I don’t spend my hard-earned money on Impressive Stuff any more, and the trade-off of increased time and flexibility is a gazillion times more valuable.
+When I don’t spend my hard-earned money on Impressive Stuff, the trade-off of increased time and flexibility is a gazillion times more valuable.

 How about you?
 Do you think simple living equals happy living?

 If you’ve been putting some of these slow living ideals into practice, are you starting to enjoy the payoff?
 Drop a comment about your experiences!